appscode-cloud/installer/charts/catalog-manager/README.md

 $ helm upgrade -i catalog-manager appscode/catalog-manager -n ace --create-namespace --version=v2024.2.11
 ```

-The command deploys an Appcatalog on the Kubernetes cluster in the default configuration.
+The command deploys a catalog manager on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`